-On Saturday, May 5, 2018, Chemung Valley Audubon Society (CVAS) collaborated with Friends of the Catherine Valley Trail (FCVT) to undertake a number of activities on "I Love My Park Day" at the new trailhead parking at the Domes of the Mark Twain State Park.
-We coordinated our activities with the regional office of the New York State Office of Parks, Recreation and Historic Preservation and with the park manager of Mark Twain State Park.
-This excellent cooperation and coordination assisted in accomplishing our stated goals.
+Chemung Valley Audubon Society often collaborates with partner organizations to undertake a number of activities on "I Love My Park Day".
+We coordinate our activities with the regional office of the New York State Office of Parks, Recreation and Historic Preservation and with the park manager of Mark Twain State Park.
+This excellent cooperation and coordination assists in accomplishing our stated goals.

-On the morning of "I Love My Park Day," members of CVAS, FCVT, and NYS Parks arrived early with tools and plants.
-Volunteers registered at 9:00am and received a free T-shirt and an Audubon seed packet promoting plants for pollinators.
-We had 55 volunteers, including students from Horseheads Youth Bureau, members of CVAS and FCVT, and families.
+On the morning of "I Love My Park Day," members of CVAS, and partner organizations arrive early with tools and plants.
+Volunteers register at 9:00am and receive a free T-shirt and an Audubon seed packet promoting plants for pollinators.
+We had typically have around 50 volunteers, which can include students from local school districts.

 Planted a Pollinator Garden

-Chemung Valley Audubon Society had already rototilled a 160sqft (8' x 20') area by the parking lot.
+Chemung Valley Audubon Society had already rototilled a 160sqft (8' x 20') area by the parking lot at Mark Twain State Park.
 Compost donated by Chemung County Soil and Water Conservation District was spread and rototilled into the planting bed.